Code-Institute-Submissions/milestone-project-two-12/README.md

 - People moving to the island
     - As someone potentially moving to the island, I want to know the important information about the island
+    - As someone potentially moving to the island, I want to be able to find my way round the island
     - As someone potentially moving to the island, I want to be able to interact with the website

 #### Site Owner Goals